A Donaldson-Uhlenbeck-Yau theorem for normal varieties and semistable bundles on degenerating families: The Mehta-Ramanathan restriction theorem

 \item Using the example $\E=T_{\P^n}$ and $V=\P^{n-1}$, $A_\infty$ does not have a cone property.
 Indeed, in this example $A_\infty$ will be the original HYM connection because the isomorphism class of $T_{\P^n}$ is $\C^*$ invariant.
 This is very different from \cite{ChenSun:19}. \end{itemize} \end{rmk}

 By replacing $L$ with $L^k$ in the construction and choosing $V$ generic, we know from the MR restriction theorem that $\F|_V$ is stable.
 In this case, a natural semistable degeneration $\E$ can be constructed so that $\E_0|_{\overline{C(V)} \setminus \{o\}}=\pi^*(\E|_V)$.
 By Corollary \ref{RHYM} and Corollary \ref{cor5.9}, we have the following analytic version of MR restriction theorem for stable bundles \begin{cor} Assume $X_0=\overline{C(V)}$ is normal and that $\F|_{V}$ is stable.
 Then $\F_\infty=\iota_*\pi^* (\F|_V)$ and $A_\infty|_{V}$ is the HYM connection on $\F|_V$. \end{cor} \begin{proof} The sheaf part is clear.
-For the connection part, it suffices to notice that for the HE metric constructed on $\iota_*\pi^*(\F_V)$ in Corollary \ref{RHYM}, the sheaf is generated by $L^2$ sections and so does our limiting HYM metric.
-In particular, the isomorphism between $\F_\infty$ and $\iota_*\pi^*(\F_V)$ is uniformly bounded, thus parallel as Corollary \ref{Admissible HYM implies polystability}. \end{proof}
+For the connection part, it suffices to notice that for the HE metric constructed on $\iota_*\pi^*(\F_V)$ in Corollary \ref{RHYM}, the sheaf is generated by $L^2$ sections, as is the sheaf defined by the limiting HYM connection.
+In particular, the isomorphism between $\F_\infty$ and $\iota_*\pi^*(\F_V)$ is uniformly bounded, thus parallel as in Corollary \ref{cor:polystability}. \end{proof}

+{\bf Data Availability Statement}.
+Data sharing not applicable to this article as no datasets were generated or analyzed during the current study.

+{\bf Conflict of Interest Statement}.
+On behalf of all authors, the corresponding author states that there is no conflict of interest.